Disney comics: Disney Christmas Story

 Beginning in 1960, a special daily strip with a holiday theme utilizing the Disney characters was offered each year through 1987.
 It generally ran for three to four weeks with the concluding strip appearing a day or two before Christmas, often promoting the latest Disney release or re-release.
 These were unique in that in some cases, they showcased the crossover of Disney characters that otherwise rarely interacted.

 The tradition was revived in 1992 as Disney Holiday Story to publicize contemporary Disney feature animated films.

 In 2017, the Christmas stories were collected in a hardback volume, Disney's Christmas Classics, published by IDW Publishing.
 The collection includes all of the Christmas stories except for 1986's story based on Song of the South.

 Winnie the Pooh

 Disney created a Winnie the Pooh comic strip for King Features Syndicate starting June 19, 1978.
 Based on the Disney adaptations of the characters, the strip was written by Don Ferguson and drawn by Richard Moore.
 In addition to the regular cast of characters, Ferguson and Moore also added a knight named Sir Brian, and his worrywart dragon.
 The strip lasted for almost ten years, ending on April 2, 1988.

-More comic strips
+Other comic strips

-Besides the strips described above the other Disney strips distributed over the years included (chronologically by start date):
+Other Disney strips distributed over the years included (chronologically by start date):